Florida Court Records

 The Florida State prison system oversees offenders' correction and rehabilitation through incarceration, probation, supervision, education programs, and re-entry programs.
 The Department of Corrections (FDC) manages and operates state correctional facilities.
 There are 143 facilities in Florida, including road prisons, re-entry centers, forestry camps, annexes, private facilities, and work release centers.

-What is the Difference Between Jail and Prison in Florida?
+What Is The Difference Between Jail and Prison in Florida?

-How Many Prisons are in Florida?
+How Many Prisons Are In Florida?

 Florida's prison system is the third-largest in the country.
 It employs 24,000 people, supervises up to 161,000 offenders, and incarcerates about 94,000 inmates.
 The Florida Department of Corrections (FDC) operates and manages a total of 143 facilities.
 The facilities are grouped into four regions, with the Tallahassee Central Office providing support and oversight to the regional facilities.
 There are:

-• 50 major institutions and 17 annexes
+- 50 major institutions and 17 annexes

-• Seven (7) private facilities
+- Seven (7) private facilities

-• Three (3) re-entry centers
+- Three (3) re-entry centers

-• 34 work camps
+- 34 work camps

-• One (1) forestry camp
+- One (1) forestry camp

-• Two (2) road prisons
+- Two (2) road prisons

-• One (1) basic training camp
+- One (1) basic training camp

-• 12 FDC-operated work release centers
+- 12 FDC-operated work release centers

-• 16 privately-operated work release centers
+- 16 privately-operated work release centers

 State prisons are the incarceration facilities for convicts sentenced to more than one year of imprisonment.
 Upon conviction, convicts are transported from county jails to one of the six FDC reception centers - two for females and four for males.
 At the reception centers, the inmates are assessed, tested, evaluated, and processed for needs and security risks.
-The results of the evaluation, together with some other factors, will determine the inmate's placement.
+The results of the evaluation, together with some other factors, generally determines the inmate's placement.
 Determining factors include:

-• Length of sentence
+- Length of sentence

-• The seriousness of the offense committed
+- The seriousness of the offense committed

-• The convict's criminal history
+- The convict's criminal history

-• Prison adjustment
+- Prison adjustment

-• Escape history
+- Escape history

-How do I search for an Inmate in Florida State Prison?
+How Do I Search For An Inmate In Florida State Prison?

-The Inmate Population Information Search tool returns results containing information about convicts sentenced to FDC facilities or state supervision.
+The Inmate Population Information Search tool typically returns results containing information about convicts sentenced to FDC facilities or state supervision.
 Results may include photographs, criminal history, and other public records.
 Criminal history information includes prior and current offenses, attempted offenses, and crime solicitations.
 The FDC gets the information contained in its Corrections Offender Database from court records.
-The database is updated weekly, but location changes and release dates are updated nightly.
+The database is usually updated weekly, but location changes and release dates are updated nightly.
 The Corrections Offender Database does not contain information about inmates in county jails or offenders sentenced to county supervision.

 Are Incarceration Records Public in Florida?

 In the interest of public safety, inmate records are available to the public in Florida.
-According to the state's Public Records Act, otherwise known as the Sunshine Law, all government records are open to the public for inspection and copying.
+According to the state's Public Records Act, otherwise known as the Sunshine Law, government records are open to the public for inspection and copying.
 The Department of Corrections maintains state or FDC inmates' information.
-They are available through the Inmates Population Information Search tool and FDC's Public Records Center.
+They are available through the Inmate Population Information Search tool and FDC's Public Records Center.
 Interested persons may also request incarceration records directly from the facility or institution where the inmate is incarcerated.
 The FDC's website provides contact information for all its institutions.
-The Florida Department of Law Enforcementmaintains public records of criminal history and makes them available to the public on request.
+The Florida Department of Law Enforcement maintains public records of criminal history and makes them available to the public on request.
 Interested persons may request public records in person, by mail, and by telephone.
 Requests can also be made online through the Florida Criminal History Record Check tool.
 The tool provides options for instant criminal history searches, certified records searches, and an ORI-based search.

 Interested persons may request public records in person at: